fti1fe/PC-Specs/README.md

 # PC Hardware Specification Tool Alpha

 ## Overview
-This Windows application retrieves and displays detailed hardware specifications of a computer system using Windows Management Instrumentation (WMI).
-Built with C# and .NET, it provides comprehensive information about key components including CPU, RAM, GPU, storage devices, motherboard, and operating system.
+This Windows application shows detailed hardware information about your computer.
+It uses Windows Management Instrumentation (WMI) and LibreHardwareMonitor to collect data.
+LibreHardwareMonitor is used to read sensor data such as CPU temperature, which is not available through WMI alone.
+You can see details about your CPU, RAM, GPU, storage, motherboard, operating system, audio devices, network adapters, and monitors.
+The tool also lets you update the CPU temperature live.

 ## Key Features
-- Retrieves hardware specifications via WMI queries
+- Collects hardware information using WMI and LibreHardwareMonitor
-- Displays information in a structured format
+- Shows all data in a clear, structured format
 - Supports detection of:
-  - Processor details (cores, speed, manufacturer)
+  - Processor details (cores, speed, manufacturer, socket, cache, temperature)
-  - RAM modules (size, speed, form factor)
+  - RAM modules (size, speed, form factor, type)
-  - Graphics cards (VRAM, driver version)
+  - Graphics cards (VRAM, driver version, CUDA support)
-  - Storage devices (capacity, interface type)
+  - Storage devices (capacity, interface type, media type)
   - Motherboard information
   - Operating system details
-  - (and more)
+  - Audio devices (name, manufacturer, type)
+  - Network adapters (name, MAC address, type)
+  - Monitors (name, manufacturer, serial, resolution)
-- Byte size formatting for human-readable output
+- Human-readable byte size formatting
+- Button to update CPU temperature without reloading all data

 ## PC Specs To Do